-In anticipation of GAAD on May 18, the IxDA Sydney April 2017 event will focus on the state of the Inclusive Design landscape and open the door to what lies beyond the current state.
+In anticipation of GAAD on May 18, the IxDA Sydney April 2017 event focussed on the state of the Inclusive Design landscape and opens the door to what lies beyond the current state.
 Designing for all, Design Democracy and Inclusive Design are ways to describe aspects of design that include the spectrum of humanity in design decisions.
 It is both passionately advocated as well as insensitively dismissed; as you may guess, IxDA Sydney is a passionate advocate of Inclusive design.
-April’s Meetup has both a broad overview of Inclusivity, and in addition, IxDA Sydney is very pleased to have Tim Noonan present to us about the issues to be aware of, how to design for it, and some interesting advances in tech that are interesting.
+April’s Meetup had both a broad overview of Inclusivity, and in addition, IxDA Sydney is very pleased to have Tim Noonan present to us about the issues to be aware of, how to design for it, and some interesting advances in tech that are interesting.

 Inclusive Service Design: Web, Mobile, Voice Interfaces and Beyond